JonasWIP/supanexttemplate/README.md

 - Test Frameworks für Back und Frontend
 - Update Backend URL for live deployment?
-- Darkmode Tailwind CSS
-- Guide on creating new features and components etc.
 - Update this Readme with all the features and how to use them
+- Final Testing and remove hints
 - Module hinzufügbar wie Zahlungsdienstleister, Three.js

 - Metadata for SEO